MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Under Processing:**

-    - The [Vacation Settlement](#vacation-settlement) process is begins in **Under Processing** with System Integration if the customer request for Vacation Settlement in Leave Request.
+    - The [Vacation Settlement](#vacation-settlement) process will create and begins in this **Under Processing** stage. with System Integration.

-    - Once the Vacation settlement, ERE visa and Travel arrangements is completed, and then request has been moved to completed stage.
+      If the customer request for Vacation Settlement in Leave Request.

+    - If the employee request, for Travel Arrangements and Visa request from ARCO, and then Travel and Visa process will start for the employee from this stage.

+      And this request moved to **Travel Arrangements** stage.

+    - If the Employee not requested Travel Arrangements and Visa Request from ARCO,

+      Then it will move directly to **Waiting for travel** stage.

     - **(Paid Vacation / Local Vacation / Vacation Encashment have apply to proceed for Vacation settlement.)**